Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 * Sign Up - The page gives users the ability to register by using a form.
 Users have to provide their email address, email address confirmation, username, password and password confirmation.
 There is two buttons at the bottom of the page: One to register and one back to the login page.

-* Contact - A simple contact form that is sent to the site owner and the page also includes the companys contact details.
-The form is sent by email to the site owner.
-Users can use the contact form to sign up to the newsletter also.
-Contact messages can be located on the site administration page (for superusers only).

 **Accessible to signed in users**

 * My Profile - Each user can access their own personal profile to view order history and the users billing and shipping details is here.
 A message to inform the user that this is a past order confirmation is displayed to avoid confusion.

+* Contact - A simple contact form for users to make queries and to sign up to the newsletter.
+The page also includes the companys contact details.
+The form is sent by email to the site owner.
+Contact messages can be located on the site administration page (for superusers only).

 * Sign Out - The page gives users the ability to log out of the site.
-There is two buttons at the bottom of the page: One to log in and one back to the products page.
+There is two buttons at the bottom of the page: One to log in and one back to the home page.

 * Other accounts operations pages such as Forgot Password.

 **Accessible to Admin users**

 * Add Product - This is where admin users can add new products to the website.
 Admin users have to fill out a form with the following details: name, sku, price, category, rating, description and also have the option to upload an image.
 If the admin user decides not to use an image it will use the default image.
-At the end of the form there is two buttons: one to add product and the other to cancel which will bring the user back to the admin page.
+At the end of the form there is two buttons: one to add product and the other to cancel which will bring the user back to the products page.

 * Edit Product - The page for admin users to edit or delete products.
 In order to access this page the admin user will have to open a particular product and select the buttons edit or delete.
 If the user decides to edit a product they have the option to edit the following details: name, sku, price, category, rating, description and image.
 If the user clicks on the delete button the product is automatically deleted.